kurtsson/jekyll-multiple-languages-plugin/README.md

 ### Gem [![Gem Version](https://badge.fury.io/rb/jekyll-multiple-languages-plugin.png)](http://badge.fury.io/rb/jekyll-multiple-languages-plugin)

-## We are looking for maintainers.
+## !!
+We are looking for more maintainers !!

 Are you using this plugin?
 Could you test and verify incoming PRs?
 Please give us a shout!